THE ROYAL CONSTITUTION OF VOLLETNIA

 (g) The Polinsraadt shall assemble least once each year and such meeting shall take place at a time and place as they shall appoint by law.

 Section 3.
 Oath of office

-Before elected members of the Polinsraadt enter on the Execution of their Offices, they shall take the following Oath:-- "I do solemnly swear that I will well and faithfully execute the duties of the office of Royal Proctor, and will to the best of my Ability, preserve, protect and defend the King and the Constitution of the Kingdom of Volletnia."
+Before elected members of the Polinsraadt enter on the Execution of their Offices, they shall take the following Oath:-- "I do solemnly swear that I will well and faithfully execute the duties of the office on which I am about to enter, and will to the best of my Ability, preserve, protect and defend the King and the Constitution of the Kingdom of Volletnia."